arivarsi/webrtc-varsi/README.md

 # webrtc-varsi
-A demo of a simple webRTC application peer to peer.
+This is a demo of a simple webRTC application peer to peer.

+##
+Start of by deploying simple sample html file